-- Take another careful look at all of the information related to your appeal. - Tell you their decision about your Level 2 Appeal within 14 calendar days of receipt of your request for a second review.
+Tell you their decision about your Level 2 Appeal within 14 calendar days of receipt of your request for a second review.

-- We pay you back for our share of the costs of care you got since the date when we said your coverage would end. - We will provide coverage for the care for as long as it is medically necessary.
+- We pay you back for our share of the costs of care you got since the date when we said your coverage would end. - We'll provide coverage for the care for as long as it's medically necessary.

-- They agree with our decision to end your care and will not change it. - They give you a letter that tells you what you can do if you want to continue the appeals process and make a Level 3 Appeal.
+- They agree with our decision to end your care and won't change it. - They give you a letter that tells you what you can do if you want to continue the appeals process and make a Level 3 Appeal.